-March 31, 2023, the control of the company lies in Honeywell Chile S.A. which owns 60% of the shares while Codelco owns the remaining 40%.
+As of December 31, 2023, the control of the company lies in Honeywell Chile S.A. which owns 60% of the shares while Codelco owns the remaining 40%.

 The purpose of the company is to provide automation and control services for industrial and mining activities and to provide technology and software licenses.